-Like most older cities, homes built before the 1980's were typically built with a lead service line-the pipe that connects the city water supply to your household plumbing.
+In Washington DC, homes constructed before the 1950's were typically built with a lead service line-the pipe that connects the city water supply to your household plumbing.
 DC Water operates several programs for lead service line replacement.
 DC Water always pays for lead pipe replacement in public space, and District funds are now available to help customers pay for replacement on private property.